Time to Spike? Understanding the Representational Power of Spiking Neural Networks in Discrete Time: Proofs

+so that all the intersection points of $\gA_i$, $i\leq [n]$ lie on the same side of all of its shifted versions with the shifts bounded by $B$.
+This way we gain a collection of families $\gA_i$, $i\in [n+1]$ where no $n_\text{in}+1$ hyperplanes coincide.

 Finally, we obtain a hyperplane arrangement $\cup_{i=1}^{n_1} \gA_i$ which satisfies the following property by construction: (1) no pairs of hyperplanes from different families are parallel, (2) no sets of $n_\text{in}$ hyperplanes coincide.
-In particular, this hyperplane arrangement is in general position and thus the proof is complete. \end{proof}
+Thus, the hyperplane arrangement is in general position (according to Remark \ref{rm:hpa}) and the proof is complete. \end{proof}

 \begin{remark} While Lemma \ref{lemma:existence_general_position} is proven in a constructive manner, the choice of the spatial parameters is quite flexible.
 We believe that for 'almost all' choices of $(\mW, \vb)$, i.e., up to a set of zero measure on the set of all spatial parameters, the resulting shallow discrete-time LIF-SNN creates families of parallel hyperplanes, which are in general position. \end{remark}